jamiedumont/hugo-jamiedumont.co.uk/content/blog/statamic-membership-site.md

 ## Install & configure Charge
 For the next step, you’ll need to purchase and install [Charge](https://silentzconsulting.com/addons/charge).

 _**Sidenote**: If you’re coming from the world of Wordpress, you might be thinking that $199 for a Statamic license, and $99 for a Charge license is a bit steep.
-I can promise you, as someone that’s built both a CMS and a Stripe integration from scratch, these tools are worth every dollar, and should pay for themselves just with the time they save you._
+I can promise you, as someone that’s built both a CMS and a Stripe integration from scratch, these tools are worth every dollar, and should pay for themselves with the time they save you._

 You install Charge by moving the folder you’re given into _/site/addons_, and then running...
 ```